dsc-umass/meetsync/README.md

 # MeetSync

 ## About
-MeetSync is an application to help individuals, teams and organizaiton to sync themsleves based on people's avialablities and make meeting and coordinating super easy.
-MeetSync hopes to provide a robust system to make meeting times easy with reminds to fill out the meetsync, calendar integrations and fast and responsive UI.
+MeetSync is an application to help individuals, teams and organizaitons to sync themsleves based on people's avialablities and make meeting and coordinating super easy.
+MeetSync hopes to provide a robust system to make meeting times easy with reminders to fill out the meetsync, calendar integrations and fast and responsive UI.

 ## Development
 To run the project, you need node.js and NPM installed, which you can get [here](https://nodejs.org/en/).